drhash-cn/graph-hashing/#gnn/README.md

 Generation of node representation

-    1. in the directory of '#GNN'
+    1. in the directory of '#gnn'
-        'cd #GNN/'
+        'cd #gnn/'

     2. compile the source code
         'python compile.py'